syncfusion-content/maui-docs/MAUI/Scheduler/load-on-demand.md

 {% endhighlight %}
 {% endtabs %}

-N> The `QueryAppointments` event will be raised if any one of the following action is performed,
+N> The QueryAppointments event will be triggered, if any one of the following actions is performed.,
-* Once the `ViewChanged` event is raised, the `QueryAppointments` will be raised.
+* Once the `ViewChanged` event is triggered, the `QueryAppointments` will be triggered.
 * If an appointment has been added or removed in the current visible dates, then the `QueryAppointments` event will not be triggered.
 Because the appointments for that visible date are already loaded.
 * In the scheduler agenda view, the `QueryAppointments` event is used to load more appointments when the new month is loaded on view, whereas the new month appointments are added in scheduler `AppointmentsSource.`
 * Other than agenda view, the scheduler `AppointmentsSource` can be reset for a new visible date range to improve appointment loading performance.

 ### QueryAppointments command

 The Scheduler notifies the `QueryAppointmentsCommand,` when the view of the scheduler or the visible dates are changed.
-Get a visible dates from the `SchedulerQueryAppointmentsEventArgs.` The default value for this `ICommand` is null.
-The `SchedulerQueryAppointmentsEventArgs` passed as a command parameter.
+Get a list of visible dates from the `SchedulerQueryAppointmentsEventArgs.` The default value for this `ICommand` is `null.` The `SchedulerQueryAppointmentsEventArgs` was passed as a command parameter.

 A ViewModel class should implement a command and handle it by the `CanExecute` and `Execute` methods to handle on-demand loading.
 In execute method, perform the following operations.

-The `ShowBusyIndicator` property can be used to start and stop the loading indicator animation before and after appointments are loaded into the `AppointmentsSource` of the `SfScheduler.`
+The `ShowBusyIndicator` property can be used to start and stop the loading indicator animation, before and after appointments are loaded into the `AppointmentsSource` of the `SfScheduler.`

 {% tabs %}
 {% highlight xaml %}